uaz-d4g/phase0/2_kickoff2/README.md

 3. Fill in the practice quiz and take notes while watching the video.
 Record video timestamp of answers.

 ## Deliverable: Submit Quiz
 1. Make sure you can support your answer from the video content before submitting your quiz.
-Video transcrpts are avaialable on the video's YouTube page.
+Video transcripts are available on the video's YouTube page.
 2. Take the actual quiz at [https://bit.ly/data4goodRAG](https://forms.office.com/pages/responsepage.aspx?id=Ob0wQVN8nEGx5YdY1tY_IXdEvX-2m_JNoCNdHTzSj_NUQVlSNDdGTEJET0RCM1BVRzZWVERLRFZBTS4u&route=shorturl) before the due date.

 ## Reporting